-One of the greatest misconceptions that plagues the name of lock picking and locksport is that the craft itself is born from malicious roots.
+One of the greatest misconceptions that plague the name of lock picking and locksport is that the craft itself is born from malicious roots.

 But if we for a moment take a step back and look at the data regarding lock picking and home burglary, along with some logical reasoning to explain it, we will see that lock picking isn't the monster that society believes it to be.